vgwb/Antura/docs/manual/discover_module.md

 ### Modes (Classroom vs Home)

-- Classroom: focus on one country/topic; quests freely selectable within it.
+- In Classroom Mode the focus on one country/topic and quests freely selectable within it.
-- Home: countries selectable; quests typically unlock sequentially for exploration.
+- Home Mode: all countries selectable and quests are typically unlock sequentially for exploration.

 ### Accessibility

 - Subtitles and icon prompts support early readers and multilingual play.
-- Classroom mode reduces noise; short sessions make debriefing easy.
+- Classroom mode reduces noise
+- All sentences are spoken in all languages
+- We use and color and shape and sound marks

 ### Devices and controls

-- Works with keyboard/mouse and touch.
+Works with keyboard/mouse and touch.
 See [How to Play](./discover_how_to_play.md) for controls, map, interactions, and the activities gallery.

 ## Motivation and rewards